arunmr1980/academic-integrator/README.md

 ### 8.Update subject teacher integration

-We can update subject teacher ( teacher is changing with out subject )  ,it is used to update class calendars,teacher calendars, and timetables
+We can update the teacher handling a subject.
+This is a class configuration. it is used to update class calendars,teacher calendars, and timetables

 #### Trigger source